Health

 School Health

-HopeCore's School Health Program partners with 200 schools and the Ministry of Education to implement mobile clinics with treatment services and education, a health club program with trained Teacher Health Champions, a malaria prevention program, and extensive WASH and eye health programs.
+HopeCore's School Health Program partners with 523 schools and the Ministry of Education to implement mobile clinics with health education, deworming, a health club program with trained Teacher Health Champions, a malaria prevention program, and extensive WASH and eye health programs.
 This active partnership has been ongoing since 2014.

 Mobile Clinics & Treatment Services